-COUNSELING PRACTICUM
+COUNSELING PRACTICUM 672

-Prerequisites: graduate standing in psychology and permission of instructor.
+2 credits Prerequisites: graduate standing in psychology and permission of instructor.
 Introduction to and development of therapeutic skills and intervention techniques via instruction, roleplay exercises, and case conference evaluations of actual clinical work samples.
 (May be repeated for a total of 8 credits.)
 Credit/noncredit.